So we have examined a lot of chains in the past few days; chains from which Christ offers sweet release. We have examined:

 Putting these “manifestations of Christ” into practice is like putting on the clothes in your closet.
 They are already in your closet, just waiting to be put on.
 So often, when we see admonitions in Scripture to lay aside the bad stuff and put on the good stuff, we don’t think we own or have access to the good stuff.
 These righteous traits are for the super saints, not for us regular folks.
 But Christ has made you full of Himself and you are just as empowered to follow where He leads as any other saint.

 In a word picture that the apostle Paul uses over and over in the New Testament, you already have these clothes in your closet.
 You do not have to go out and buy them.
 They are not something you have to strive to acquire.
 They have already been purchased by the precious blood of the Lamb, done deal.
 And they are hanging in your spiritual closet.
 Our job is to simply get dressed; to simply put on the clothes of righteous actions that Christ has already purchased and supplied for us.
-He has supplied these clothes, not by dropping them into our shopping cart like apples falling from a tree, but rather by filling us up with Himself!
+He has supplied these clothes by filling us up with Himself!

 Now this righteous action, while clearly available to us, is not as easy an experience as grabbing a polo shirt and putting it on in the morning.
-We still have that entangling sin to deal with; a topic we will address next time.
+We still have that entangling sin to deal with.
+We still have the enemy within (the flesh) and the enemy without (Satan) tempting us to follow the old ways.
+And we will address that topic another time.
 But until then, remember, you have more righteous clothes in your closet then you probably recognize or honestly have been led to believe by teachers stuck in a law or Old Covenant mentality.

 Go ahead.
 Put them on and shine in whatever path Christ has called you to today.
 “And so, as those who have been chosen of God, holy and beloved, put on the clothes of a heart of compassion, kindness, humility, gentleness, and patience; bearing with one another, and forgiving each other…and beyond all these things put on love, which is the perfect bond of unity” (Col 3:12-14).
 Christ is calling.
 Get up and get dressed!